 Europe is a major market for warm water prawns, with Spain, France, Italy, the UK, Belgium, Germany, and the Netherlands accounting for 90% (€3.3 billion) of the total frozen prawn import value in 20144, 5.

-Warm water prawns are the number one shellfish species in Great British retail (i.e. in England, Scotland and Wales).
-Although consumers often see all types of prawns as the same, over the past 20 years the consumption of warm water prawns has significantly increased and overtaken that of wild captured cold water North Atlantic prawns such as Pandalus borealis.
-Warm water prawns such as monodon and vannamei are favoured for their size and meatiness, and perceived to offer better value than smaller prawns.
+Our domestic seafood market is complex mix of products from wild caught and farmed species, including warm water prawns, which are the number one shellfish species in Great British retail (i.e. in England, Scotland and Wales).
+Although consumers often see all types of prawns as the same, over the past 20 years the consumption of farmed warm water prawns has significantly increased.

 Modern warm water prawn farming began in the 1960s, became a significant industry in the 1990s, and has grown rapidly ever since.
 Farms are generally located on or near the coast, and use brackish water in their ponds.

-Although several companies and institutions are developing, or have already developed, fully domesticated monodon stocks10, 11, 12, progress in domesticating monodon (therefore eliminating the industries dependence on wild stocks) lags behind that of vannamei, and broodstock and post-larvae supplies from such sources are still low.
-Advances in captive breeding on a commercial scale will eventually reduce and eliminate the need for wild collection, and enable supply of disease-free (Specific Pathogen Free or SPF) and disease resistant (Specific Pathogen Resistant or SPR) post-larvae13.
+Although several companies and institutions are developing, or have already developed, fully domesticated monodon stocks8, 9, 10, progress in domesticating monodon (therefore eliminating the industries dependence on wild stocks) lags behind that of vannamei, and broodstock and post-larvae supplies from such sources are still low.
+Advances in captive breeding on a commercial scale will eventually reduce and eliminate the need for wild collection, and enable supply of disease-free (Specific Pathogen Free or SPF) and disease resistant (Specific Pathogen Resistant or SPR) post-larvae11.

 Shrimp farms are typically characterised by their intensity level i.e. production per unit area.
 There are three basic practices: extensive, semi-intensive and intensive pond culture, which represent low, medium and high stocking densities respectively.